 In conjunction with the announcement of the New NY Broadband Program in January, 2016, the PSC approved the merger of Time Warner/Charter.
 One of the conditions of the merger required Spectrum to expand its network to an additional 145,000 households/businesses by September, 2021.
 In July, 2018, the PSC revoked its approval of the merger, charging that by claiming customer connects in cities, Spectrum was not meeting its build-out targets for the rural parts of the state.
 In April 2019, the PSC and Spectrum reached an agreement which will require Spectrum to extend its network in order to count the remaining roughly 80,000 additional housing units or businesses that it is to add to its network.
 It is estimated that Spectrum will be investing over $600M to reach the additional 145,000 addresses.

 AdkAction hosts a 30-minute monthly conference call to discuss the status of Broadband access in the North Country.
-There are over 100 people (providers, town officials, interested citizens) from across the North Country as well as folk representing state and federal Broadband related agencies on the distribution list.
+There are well over 100 people (providers, town officials, interested citizens) from across the North Country as well as folk representing state and federal Broadband related agencies on the distribution list.
 The call attendees vary based on what is hot at the moment.
 The call is kept to 30 minutes, as it is meant to be a forum for the exchange of ideas, best practices, and lessons learned as well as to update everyone on the latest news from Albany, Washington, and the providers; not a time for big debates.